keentooyyy/SaveNLoadModern/README.md

 ## Project Setup

 > **Deployment Recommendation:** Docker is the recommended deployment method for SaveNLoadModern.
 It automatically handles the Django application, PostgreSQL database, and Node.js dependencies.
-Note that FileZilla Server must be installed separately as a standalone service, as it is not included in the Docker containers.
+Note that a Windows Network Share (SMB/CIFS) must be configured separately on a Windows machine or SMB-compatible server, as it is not included in the Docker containers.

 ### Step 1: Environment Configuration